pran-7-5/eco_style/README.md

 There are attempts to build a quantum computer like google quantum computer.
 Everything will be the same as manufacturing, just different materials will be used in making that chip.

 After this, computers will have more power.
 Right now its brain is not even as good as a rat's mind.

-You will see what I am talking about in the next post.
 ```

 Media